SleepyLili/tlapbot/README.md

 - `!points` shows a chatter how many points they have.
 - `!name_update` is a special debug command, to be used with the user's name displays wrong in the redeem dashboard.
 Normally, it shouldn't have to be used at all, as display names get updated automatically when the bot is running.

-Then, Tlapbot automatically adds a command for each redeem in the redeem file.
+Tlapbot also automatically adds a command for each redeem in the redeems file.
 ### Tlapbot redeems types
 Tlapbot currently supports three different redeem types.
 #### List